felixsch/mkcrowbar/README.md

     repos                  Configures the install repos for crowbar clients setup                  bootstrap and configure crowbar
 ```
-You can run all steps at one by omitting the subcommand
+You can run all steps at once by omitting the subcommand

     mkcrowbar example-env.yaml